Nxele/PinYourAddressOnTheMap/README.md

     }
 ```

-#### 9. now the map fragment is loaded , on load we add a draggable pin, setOnMapClickListener for moving the pin new selected location, setOnMarkerClickListener for displaying the markers current address on the pop up, add CustomInfoWindowAdapter for the popup and setOnMarkerDragListener for update camera view when you drag the pin also read the comments they are very detailed.
+#### 9. now the map fragment is loaded , on load we add a draggable pin, setOnMapClickListener for moving the pin to thew selected location, setOnMarkerClickListener for displaying the markers current address on the popup when you click it, add CustomInfoWindowAdapter for the popup and setOnMarkerDragListener for update camera view when you drag the pin also read the comments they are very detailed.

 ```
 //THIS IS THE MAP fragment METHOD ALL THE MAP INTERACTION HAPPENS HERE